You are currently viewing Get the Best Explanation about Septal Myectomy

 Why Does One Need Septal Myectomy?

 A Septal Myectomy is performed to improve blood flow and relieve symptoms such as shortness of breath and chest pain.
 It is usually done as part of another heart surgery, such as valve replacement.
 The procedure is typically performed on people with a condition called hypertrophic obstructive cardiomyopathy (HOCM), which is a type of heart disease.
 In most cases, it is successful in relieving symptoms and improving quality of life.
-The procedure can be life-changing, and most people are able to return to their
+The procedure can be life-changing, and most people can return to their

 Any Risks of Septal Myectomy